 Start by consulting with a physician to discuss an IBS management program that may include IBgard.
 IBgard utilizes breakthrough science via SST® (Site Specific Targeting).
-This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), predominantly in the small intestine.
-IBgard helps normalize the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation,1 and thus helps normalize the digestion and absorption of food nutrients.
+This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), predominantly in the small intestine, where it spreads out in a “broad brush” fashion for more distal delivery i.e., delivery in the lower gut (small intestine) over a 3 to 4-hour period.1

-In IBSREST, an important randomized, multi-centered, double-blind, placebo-controlled trial, IBgard was shown to start working in as early as 24 hours, and this benefit grew when measured at four weeks.§ No heartburn or anal burning was seen with IBgard in this study.
-This study was peer-reviewed and published in a distinguished medical journal in Feb.
+In IBSREST, an important randomized, multi-centered, double-blind, placebo-controlled clinical trial, IBgard, taken on a daily and proactive basis, was shown to start working on IBS symptoms in as early as 24 hours, and this benefit grew when measured at four weeks.§ No heartburn or anal burning was seen with IBgard in this study.
+The study was peer-reviewed and published in a distinguished medical journal in Feb.
 2016.§,8

 Like all medical foods regulated under section 5(b) the Orphan Drug Act (21 U.S.C.
 [360ee](b)(3)), IBgard should be given only to patients receiving active medical supervision for their IBS.
 A physician should provide an IBS management program and instructions for use of IBgard.
 Once a program is in place, be sure to follow up with a physician to monitor progress and adjust the program as needed.

 aBased on input from medical advisors, this is a slight change over earlier labeling which may still be seen in some packaging.
 The earlier labeling was, “Take at least 30 minutes before or after a meal.”
 The new labeling reflects more awareness about meals being a trigger for IBS and taking IBgard 30 to 90 minutes before a meal(s) would enable the supportive effect of IBgard to start as early as possible.